Spring Cleaning Checklist

 - 1 teaspoon dish soap

-When I clean walls I prefer to work in sections from the bottom up.
+I will typically “dust” the walls before washing walls.
+When I clean walls I prefer to work in sections from the bottom up and I’ll use a towel to cover the flooring.
 Starting at the base board prevents dirty streaks and drips which can sometimes just cause more problems and work.
-Follow with a clean cloth dipped in clean water to get in those last swipes.
-Wipe up the rest of the moisture with a clean and dry cloth as a final touch.
+Follow with a clean cloth dipped in clean water.
+Wipe with a clean and dry cloth as a final touch.

 - Take the screens off the window.